joe-glasgow/ai-development-workflow/README.md

 ```

 The cleanup script will safely remove:
-- All CLI tools and dependencies
+- All CLI tools and dependencies (including root and tools directory dependencies)
 - Global command symlinks
 - Generated project files (optional)
 - Website dependencies (optional)
+- All node_modules and package-lock.json files for a clean slate

+After cleanup, you can run `npm run setup` to reinstall everything fresh.

 ## 🤝 Contributing